automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Yimenosaurus.md

 # Yimenosaurus
-## Description: One of the better-known Chinese prosauropods.
+## One of the better-known Chinese prosauropods.